 The festive period, with its parties and family reunions is fast approaching.
 In principle, this time of year should be synonymous with joy and getting together.
-But, if you suffer from irritable bowel syndrome (IBS), the Christmas period can easily become unpleasant.
-As traditional Christmas dishes often contain onions and garlic, as well as being high in fat, bloating, cramps and tummy aches are never far behind.
+But, if you suffer from irritable bowel syndrome (IBS), the winter holiday period can easily become unpleasant.
+As traditional dishes often contain onions and garlic, as well as being high in fat, bloating, cramps and tummy aches are never far behind.

 Thankfully, all is not lost…

 There are ways you can have a wonderful festive season without any bad memories… even if you suffer from IBS!
 Here are a few festive low-FODMAP recipes, a low-FODMAP festive menu and some tips to help you prepare and know what to eat if you’re invited to a party during the holidays.

 Most mixed drinks and cocktails should be avoided, as they are generally high in FODMAPs.
 If you simply must have a piña colada or a daiquiri, check the ingredients and avoid those that contain FODMAP-rich ingredients.
 Rum and dessert/sweet wines should also be avoided because they contain an excess of fructose compared to their glucose content.

 Wine (red, rosé and white), beer, vodka, whiskey, sparkling wine (champagne, cava…) are all low in FODMAPs.
 A note on sparkling wine: any drink with bubbles should be consumed sparingly given that the ingestion of air can produce symptoms, especially bloating.